era/malleable-checker/README.md

 => dataset(name) returns the data from the query with named `name`, you can use it to verify your assumptions about the state of your database

 ### fail(string)
-=> fail(message) should be called when an assertion fails in your code, this will trigger an alarm.
+=> fail(message) should be called when an assertion fails in your code, this will send a failure message to a queue.

 ### ok(string)
-=> ok(message) marks the assemption as success
+=> ok(message) should be called when an assertion succeeds in your code

 You need to expose the following function:

 ### check()

-Check is the function the Rust will run
+Check is the function the Rust host will run

 ## Examples of the wasm code: